linux-system-roles/rhc/README.md

 # rhc
 ![rhc](https://github.com/linux-system-roles/template/workflows/tox/badge.svg)

-An ansible role which registers/connects RHEL systems to Red Hat.
+An ansible role which connects RHEL systems to Red Hat.

 ## Requirements

-subscription-manager and insights-client.
-Both are available from the standard RHEL repositories, and subscription-manager is installed by default.
+The role requires subscription-manager, which is available from the standard RHEL repositories, and usually installed by default on RHEL.
+On other distributions it will be installed if not already.

+The role requires also insights-client, which is available from the standard RHEL repositories, in case the Insights support is enabled (and it is by default).

+In addition, the role requires rhc, which is available from the standard RHEL repositories, in case the Insights remediation is enabled (and it is by default).

 The role requires modules from `community.general`.
 If you are using `ansible-core`, you must install the `community.general` collection.
 Use the